Lachlan1005/Fermi-Pasta-Ulam-Problem/README.md

 # Fermi-Pasta-Ulam Problem

-This project provides the tools to solve the problem proposed by Fermi, Pasta, and Ulam (FPU) in their paper *"Studies of Non Linear Dynamics"* published in 1955.
+This project provides the tools to solve the problem proposed by Fermi, Pasta, and Ulam (FPU) in their famous *"Studies of Non Linear Dynamics"* paper, published in 1955.
 This includes the unperturbed case, as well as the
 FPU - $\alpha$ and FPU - $\beta$ cases.

 ## Unperturbed Case